L30M453V5K1/To_Do_App/README.md

 - **How It Works**:
   - The user can click a "Filter Important Tasks" button to view only tasks that have been marked as important.
   - The user can also click the "Show All Tasks" button to reset the filter and display all tasks, including both important and non-important ones.

+### 3. Editing Tasks revamped
+- **Functionality**: Users now have more options when editing a certain task.
+- **How it works**:
+  - When the user has already created a task, they can click on the edit button and be greeted with a separate dialog window where they can change the description     of the task, change the importance or the completion status.

 ## How the New Functionalities Work